taesoosong/taesoosong.github.io/_pages/research.md

 ---

   <div class="wordwrap">
-    My research broadly lies at the intersection of housing and land use policy, residential mobility, race/ethnicity and segregation, and immigration.
-I primarily use quantitative and geospatial methods to investigate these topics, complemented by qualitative insights from interviews and discourse analysis.
+    My research investigates how exclusion from housing and place—whether through barriers to entry, displacement, or constrained mobility—structures urban inequality.
+I examine how housing and land use policies, market dynamics, and racialized narratives jointly determine who can live where, under what terms, and with what long-term consequences.
+Methodologically, I integrate quantitative and geospatial analysis with qualitative inquiry to uncover the institutional mechanisms that reproduce segregation and selective inclusion across U.S. and global contexts.
+Taken together, my work situates housing and place within broader systems of racialized inclusion and exclusion—from land use regimes to immigration law—showing how urban policy not only allocates housing but also defines belonging itself.

     You can find my published research on  <a href="https://scholar.google.com/citations?user=xM5Rc-EAAAAJ&hl=en">my Google Scholar profile</a>.
   </div>

 ---

-## Land Use and Housing Policy Impacts on Residential Mobility
+## Governing Access: Land Use and Housing Policy

-I study how **policy contexts impact residential mobility and broader geographies of opportunity and segregation**, particularly in high-cost metropolitan areas.
+I examine how land use and housing policy structure access to neighborhoods—both by limiting entry through local housing policies and through displacement and eviction, particularly in high-cost metropolitan areas.
 My research leverages **novel big data sources and quantitative, geospatial methods** to study these dynamics, informing theory and policy.

-### Zoning and Housing Supply Policies
+### Regulating Entry and Exit: Zoning, Growth Controls, and Housing Supply

 Planners, policymakers, and advocates increasingly look to zoning reforms and other supply-side strategies to improve housing affordability, but these efforts often raise concerns about potential residential displacement and reduced access for low-income households.
 Yet such debates frequently oversimplify the complexities of policy design—overlooking questions about the appropriate intensity of upzoning or the types of housing suited to different neighborhoods.
 My research addresses the equity impacts of zoning and housing supply policies by using fine-grained residential mobility patterns to examine these dynamics.